 9) Get Advice Online

 The internet has lots of websites and youth forums designed to help young people going through difficult times, such as Young Minds, Young Scot, Childline and Papyrus.
-Be careful with what sites you’re using, or suggesting to your friend, and make sure they’re safe and reliable like the ones above.
+Be careful with what sites you’re using or suggesting to your friend and make sure they’re safe and reliable like the ones below.